Whimsy Stick

 How Often to Run Sessions

 For Belgian Malinois: twice daily is often the right starting point.
 One full 10 to 15 minute session and one shorter 5 to 7 minute session.
-The Malinois drive system is simply larger than what once-daily sessions can fully address, particularly in dogs who’ve had no structured outlet up to this point.
+The Malinois drive system is simply larger than what once-daily sessions can fully address, particularly in dogs who have had no structured outlet up to this point.
 Reduce to once daily as behavioral stability improves.
+The same intensity calibration principle applies in the Border Collie routine for a comparable high-drive profile.

-If you bought a Malinois because you wanted an intense dog and now you’re overwhelmed by the intensity, that’s fixable.
+If you bought a Malinois because you wanted an intense dog and now you are overwhelmed by the intensity, that is fixable.
 But it requires matching the output to the input.
 One walk a day and a Kong is not going to move the needle.
 Twice-daily structured drive work will.

 Safety Rules for GSDs and Malinois